About the Penneshaw

 Difficulty of the tour

-The Penneshaw Penguin Tour is a relaxing yet exciting 50 minute tour following Penneshaw’s shore.
-The tour’s are at night and use red-light torches to see penguins and other animals.
-There are stairs in some sections and some uneven surfaces.
+There are steps in some sections and some uneven surfaces.
 The walk is just over 1km in length.

 At the Penneshaw Penguin Centre we’ll set everyone up with a penguin-friendly torch.
 How is this different to a normal torch?